-My working approach is driven by my interest in Landscape Ecology, as an inter- and transdisciplinary discipline dealing with landscape as a social-ecological system.
+My working approach is driven by my interest of Landscape Ecology as an inter- and transdisciplinary discipline dealing with landscape as a social-ecological system.
 Since many years I am actively contributing to the International Association for Landscape Ecology (IALE).
 Currently I am executive committee member of the European Association for Landscape Ecology (IALE-Europe) and vice president of the IALE Chapter Germany (IALE-D).

 Furthermore, I am managing editor of the peer-reviewed and open access online journal Landscape Online, which focus on contributions on landscape research with inter- or transdisciplinary aspiration.
-The journal is listed in the Scopus literature database, the largest citation and abstract data base for scientific publications, and belongs to the top five open access journals in the field of ‘Nature and Landscape Conservation’ (Source: SJR).
+The journal is listed in the Scopus literature database, the largest citation and abstract data base for scientific publications, and belongs to the top ten open access journals in the field of ‘Nature and Landscape Conservation’ (Source: SJR 2017).

 My research interests involve cooperative and collaborative approaches, incorporating stakeholders, practitioners, and policy makers.

 Currently I am research associate at the Chair for Strategic Landscape Planning and Management of Technical University of Munich (TUM).
 Prior to this, for many years I have been researcher at the Institute for Applied Science (IAF) at the Nürtingen University for Economics and the Environment.

 I have contributed as a peer-reviewer to various scientific journals as well as to the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and TEEB DE - The Economics of Ecosystems and Biodiversity - Natural Capital Germany .